cursorless-dev/cursorless/docs/user/how-to.md

        user.cursorless_insert(destination, new)
    ```

-Now, for example if you have a target `aardvark` with a hat over the `a`, you can now say `"hello air"`  to replace it with `Hello, aardvark!`.
+Now, for example if you have a target `aardvark` with a hat over the `a`, you can say `"hello air"` to replace it with `Hello, aardvark!`.

 :::info